JohnTocci/Nullaxe/README.md

 ---

-## 📋 Changelog
+## Changelog

-- Migration: replace `import sanex as nlx` with `import nullaxe as nlx` and `sx(` with `nlx(`
+- Migration: replace `import sanex as sx` with `import nullaxe as nlx` and `sx(` with `nlx(`
 ### Version 0.3.0
-- ✨ Added `format_for_display` function + chain method for presentation formatting
+- Added `format_for_display` function + chain method for presentation formatting
-- ✨ Added support for currency, percentage, thousands, truncate, datetime formatting
+- Added support for currency, percentage, thousands, truncate, datetime formatting
-- ✨ Title-case header option integrated into formatting step
+- Title-case header option integrated into formatting step
-- 🛠 Refactored internal formatting for pandas + polars parity
+- Refactored internal formatting for pandas + polars parity
-- ✅ Expanded test suite (now 118+ tests) including display formatting
+- Expanded test suite (now 118+ tests) including display formatting
-- ⚡ Improved thousands formatting (no trailing .0 on whole floats)
+- Improved thousands formatting (no trailing .0 on whole floats)

 ### Version 0.2.0
-- ✨ Added comprehensive data extraction capabilities
+- Added comprehensive data extraction capabilities
-- ✨ Enhanced outlier detection with multiple methods
+- Enhanced outlier detection with multiple methods
-- ✨ Improved text processing and punctuation removal
+- Improved text processing and punctuation removal
-- 🐛 Fixed boolean standardization edge cases
+- Fixed boolean standardization edge cases
-- 🐛 Resolved missing data handling in complex workflows
+- Resolved missing data handling in complex workflows
-- ⚡ Performance optimizations for large datasets
+- Performance optimizations for large datasets
-- 📚 Comprehensive documentation updates
+- Comprehensive documentation updates

 ### Version 0.1.0
-- 🎉 Initial release with core cleaning functionality
+- Initial release with core cleaning functionality
-- 🔗 Chainable API implementation
+- Chainable API implementation
-- 🔄 pandas and polars support
+- pandas and polars support

 ---

-## 📄 License
+## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

-## 🙏 Acknowledgments
+## Acknowledgments

-- Built with ❤️ for the data science community
+- Built with love for the data science community
 - Inspired by the need for simple, powerful data cleaning tools
 - Thanks to all contributors and users who help improve Nullaxe